 Authors: The shots labeled as SCREEN are those that would be visualized on a computer.
 Because directly filming the computer screen does not produce good-quality videos, we recommend to record the screen using screen-recording software.

-Then, adjust the pH of the sample to approximately pH 4, by adding 10 microliter increments of 0.1 molar hydrochloric acid [1].
-Collect the absorption spectrum across the same range of 400 to 1000 nanometers [2].
+Then, adjust the pH of the sample to approximately pH 4, by adding 1.0 microliter increments of 1.0 molar hydrochloric acid [1].
+Collect the absorption spectrum across the same range of 400 to 800 nanometers [2].

-Talent adding 10 microliter 0.1 molar hydrochloric acid to the sample while monitoring the pH.
+Talent adding 1.0 microliter 1.0 molar hydrochloric acid to the sample while monitoring the pH.